Reclassification of English Learner Students

 The Summative Alternate ELPAC became operational on November 1, 2021, and in May 2022, the SBE approved the Summative Alternate ELPAC threshold scores.
 Threshold scores were developed for the following grade levels and grade spans: kindergarten, grade one, grade two, grades three through five, grades six through eight, grades nine and ten, and grades eleven and twelve.
 The Alternate ELPAC replaces all locally determined alternate assessments and provides a consistent, standardized measure of ELP across the state for students with the most significant cognitive disabilities.
 In May 2023, the SBE approved the use of the Summative Alternate ELPAC Overall Performance Level (PL) 3 as the statewide standardized ELP criterion (Criterion 1) to inform reclassification decisions beginning with the 2022–23 Summative Alternate ELPAC administration for students in grades K–12.
 The threshold scores for the Summative Alternate ELPAC, which are reported on a three-performance-level scale, have been applicable to determine the level designation for ELP since the 2022–23 Summative Alternate ELPAC administration.
 For more information on scale score ranges, refer to the section on scale score ranges for the Summative Alternate ELPAC.

-For further guidance on reclassification procedures and criterion 2 through 4, refer to the CDE Reclassification web page.
+For further guidance on reclassification procedures and criterion 2 through 4, refer to the California Department of Education (CDE) Reclassification web page.

 Questions about reclassification policy should be directed to the CDE Language Policy and Leadership Office by email at lplo@cde.ca.gov.